 Suddenly I realised that I had almost roasted the almonds to golden colour.
 They smelled great but I was terrified if that almond flavour might be overwhelming in the cake.
 I didn’t want to waste them though, nor I had time to do the drill again.
-So I decided to take the chance and finally made the cake out of that, which turned out to be so great that I named that accidental recipe as roasted almond cake.
+So I decided to take the chance and finally made the cake out of that.
+It turned out to be so great that I named that accidental recipe as roasted almond cake.
 And later on it became our family favourite.
-The recipe calls for roasting the almonds, which might look like an extra step, but trust me that gives the cake a depth of flavour.
+The recipe calls for roasting the almonds, which might look like an extra step.
+But trust me that gives the cake a depth of flavour.

-The cake alone itself tastes great, but topping it with some soft whipped cream and fresh strawberries adds freshness to the nutty flavour of cake.
+The cake alone itself tastes great.
+The topping it with some soft whipped cream and fresh strawberries adds freshness to the nutty flavour of cake.
 I am so glad that I baked and shared the recipe for one of my favourite food blogger friend.
 I hope you guys like it too!

 - For cake: